dahomey-technologies/RedisCBOR/docs/commands/cbor.numincrby.md

 1) (nil)
 ```

 Recursively find and increment a value of all `a` objects.
-The command increments numbers it finds and returns `null` for nonnumber values.
+The command increments numbers it finds and returns `nil` for nonnumber values.
 ```bash
 # path: ["$", {"..: "a"}]
 # value: 2